SAP: 21st century

-In 2014, IBM and SAP began a partnership to sell cloud-based services.
+On 7 July 2014, SAP announced it had changed its legal form to a European Company (Societas Europaea, SE).
+As a result, its German subsidiary was renamed to SAP Deutschland SE & Co.
+KG.
+The conversion cost the company approximately €4 million.
+In 2014 IBM and SAP began a partnership to sell cloud-based services.
 Likewise, in 2015, SAP also partnered with HPE to provide secure hybrid cloud-based services running the SAP platform.
 Both HPE and IBM provide infrastructure services to SAP, and SAP runs its SAP HANA cloud solution on top.
 SAP has announced additional partnerships with Microsoft in order to give customers tools for data visualization, as well as improved mobile applications.

-SAP exceeded its revenue projections due to the expansion in its cloud business and the success of SAP HANA.
+In 2015, SAP exceeded its revenue projections due to the expansion in its cloud business and the success of SAP HANA.
 The growth can also be partially attributed to the acquisitions of Concur and Fieldglass.
 Since 2017, SAP is a founding member of the EU Cloud Code of Conduct.
 Since May 2021 SAP has listed selected Cloud Service adherent to the EU Cloud Code of Conduct as one of the first Cloud Service Providers.

 The company announced plans in 2016 to invest heavily into technology relating to the Internet of things (IoT) as part of a strategy to capitalize on the growth in that market.
 For that purpose, €2 billion is planned for investment in relevant sectors by the end of 2020.
 SAP will also launch a new product line called SAP IoT, which "will combine large amounts of data from things connected to the Internet with machine learning and SAP's real-time database S/4 HANA."

 On 29 January 2019, SAP announced plans to cut approximately 4,000 positions at the company in a strategic plan to shift to more modern cloud-based technologies such as blockchain, quantum computing, machine learning, Internet of Things, and artificial intelligence.

-SAP Fioneer and Dediq

 On 13 April 2021, SAP announced the formation of the joint venture SAP Fioneer, a dedicated Financial Services Industry (FSI) Unit between SAP and investment company Dediq GmbH.
 Dediq GmbH invested over €500 million in the newly formed unit and received an 80 percent share in return.
 SAP brought its products, organizational units and the sales network into the business and holds 20 percent of the shares.

+In June 2025, it was reported that the company had reached €320bn in value and that 4 out of 5 of SAP's client operations were now managed through its cloud business at hyperscale level.
+In September 2025, the European Commission opened an investigation into SAP for anti-competitive practices.